 Summary: This project aims to create cyber infrastructure to manage and maintain civil infrastructure, specifically bridges.
 Current sensor data interpretation approaches are not good at assessing the performance of civil infrastructure or evaluating the reserve capacity; in particular, they do not adequately account for high levels of systematic modelling uncertainties.
 This project intends to ease the current scientific data interpretation bottleneck.
 Expected outcomes are better infrastructure management and maintenance planning, fewer redundant interventions, modified infrastructure and improved future design.

-Researchers: Dr Jun Li, Prof. Hong Hao, Mr. Yu Xin
+Researchers: Associate Prof Jun Li, Prof. Hong Hao, Mr. Yu Xin